-FIGURE 7: WRITE ENABLE (WREN)

-CONCLUSION

-These are some of the basic features of SPI communications on one of Microchip's PIC18 devices without the use of a hardware serial port.
-The code is highly portable and can be used on many PICmicro microcontrollers with very minor modifications.
-Using the code provided, designers can begin to build their own SPI libraries to be as simple or as complex as needed.
+FIGURE 7: RDSR FOR WEL SET AND THEN CLEARED AFTER WRDI COMMAND CONCLUSION This is an application note of the basic features of SPI communications using the MSSP module on one of Microchip's mid-range devices.
+The code is highly portable and can be used on many devices that have the MSSP module, possibly with very minor modifications.
+Using the code provided, designers can begin to build their own SPI libraries to be as simple or complex as needed.
+The code was tested on Microchip's PIC-DEMTM 2 Plus Demonstration Board with the connections shown in Figure 1.

-AN1006

-NOTES:

 Note the following details of the code protection feature on Microchip devices: - · Microchip products meet the specification contained in their particular Microchip Data Sheet. - Microchip believes that its family of products is one of the most secure families of its kind on the market today, when used in the intended manner and under normal conditions. - There are dishonest and possibly illegal methods used to breach the code protection feature.
 All of these methods, to our knowledge, require using the Microchip products in a manner outside the operating specifications contained in Microchip's Data Sheets.
 Most likely, the person doing so is engaged in theft of intellectual property. - Microchip is willing to work with the customer who is concerned about the integrity of their code. - Neither Microchip nor any other semiconductor manufacturer can guarantee the security of their code.
 Code protection does not mean that we are guaranteeing the product as "unbreakable."
 Code protection is constantly evolving.
 We at Microchip are committed to continuously improving the code protection features of our products.
 Attempts to break Microchip's code protection feature may be a violation of the Digital Millennium Copyright Act.
 If such acts allow unauthorized access to your software or other copyrighted work, you may have a right to sue for relief under that Act.
 Information contained in this publication regarding device applications and the like is provided only for your convenience and may be superseded by updates.
 It is your responsibility to ensure that your application meets with your specifications.
 MICROCHIP MAKES NO REPRESENTATIONS OR WAR-RANTIES OF ANY KIND WHETHER EXPRESS OR IMPLIED, WRITTEN OR ORAL, STATUTORY OR OTHERWISE, RELATED TO THE INFORMATION, INCLUDING BUT NOT LIMITED TO ITS CONDITION.
 QUALITY.
 PERFORMANCE.
 MERCHANTABILITY OR FITNESS FOR PURPOSE.
 Microchip disclaims all liability arising from this information and its use.
 Use of Microchip's products as critical components in life support systems is not authorized except with express written approval by Microchip.
 No licenses are conveyed, implicitly or otherwise, under any Microchip intellectual property rights.
 Trademarks The Microchip name and logo, the Microchip logo, Accuron, dsPIC, KEELOQ, microID, MPLAB, PIC, PICmicro, PICSTART, PRO MATE, PowerSmart, rfPIC, and SmartShunt are registered trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.

 AmpLab, FilterLab, Migratable Memory, MXDEV, MXLAB, PICMASTER, SEEVAL, SmartSensor and The Embedded Control Solutions Company are registered trademarks of Microchip Technology Incorporated in the U.S.A.
-Analog-for-the-Digital Age, Application Maestro, dsPICDEM, dsPICDEM.net, dsPICworks, ECAN, ECONOMONITOR, FanSense, FlexROM, fuzzyLAB, In-Circuit Serial Programming, ICSP, ICEPIC, Linear Active Thermistor, MPASM, MPLIB, MPLINK, MPSIM, PICkit, PICDEM, PICDEM.net, PICLAB, PICtail, PowerCal, PowerInfo, PowerMate, PowerTool, rfLAB, rfPICDEM, Select Mode, Smart Serial, SmartTel, Total Endurance and WiperLock are trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
+Analog-for-the-Digital Age, Application Maestro, dsPICDEM, dsPICDEM.net, dsPICworks, ECAN, ECONOMONITOR, FanSense, FlexROM, fuzzyLAB, In-Circuit Serial Programming, ICSP, ICEPIC, MPASM, MPLIB, MPLINK, MPSIM, PICkit, PICDEM, PICDEM.net, PICLAB, PICtail, PowerCal, PowerInfo, PowerMate, PowerTool, rfLAB, rfPICDEM, Select Mode, Smart Serial, SmartTel and Total Endurance are trademarks of Microchip Technology Incorporated in the U.S.A. and other countries.
 SQTP is a service mark of Microchip Technology Incorporated in the U.S.A.
-All other trademarks mentioned herein are property of their respective companies. © 2005, Microchip Technology Incorporated, Printed in the U.S.A., All Rights Reserved.
+All other trademarks mentioned herein are property of their respective companies. © 2004, Microchip Technology Incorporated, Printed in the U.S.A., All Rights Reserved.